sandippurnapatra/Biometrics_Projects/readme_Sandip.txt

 import onnxruntime as ort
 print("providers:", ort.get_available_providers())

 ## You should see DmlExecutionProvider (and CPUExecutionProvider).
-Move on to running the script "retina_face_original_Sandip.ipynb"
+Move on to running the script "retina_face_original_Sandip-GitV2.ipynb"

 ### Feel free to use req.txt file in this repo for mirroring the environment where the original RetinaFace detection was run by me or in case you get any package error running the script